Ahmedmmahdys/ros2_ws/README.md

 The node publishes each `PanelTask` sequentially, allowing your crane control stack to consume the topic and execute the pick-and-place motions without any additional parameters or orientation handling.

-## Troubleshooting

-- **"Duplicate package names not supported" during `colcon build`:** This happens when `colcon` discovers multiple copies of the same package across the search paths.
-Run the build from the repository root and explicitly scope the search to this workspace with `colcon build --symlink-install --base-paths src`.
-  If the error persists, remove or rename any extra workspaces that contain copies of `crane_builder`, `crane_interfaces`, `rcan_executor`, or `rcan_bringup` so only one instance of each package remains on your machine.
-- **`source install/setup.bash` fails because the file does not exist:** The `install/` directory is created during a successful `colcon build`.
-Re-run the build (after fixing any reported errors) and then source the file from the workspace root.

 ### Neo4j-driven execution